molpopgen/pecnv/README.md

 * $ODIR/$BAM.div.gz
 * $ODIR/$BAM.par.gz
-* $ODIR/$BAM.ul.gz
+* $ODIR/$BAM.unl.gz

 Where $ODIR is the value passed to the -o option and $BAM is the bam file name.

-The first three files in the above list correspond to clusters of reads mapping in divergent orientation, parallel orientation, and read pairs mapping to different chromosomes, respectively.
+The first three files in the above list correspond to clusters of reads mapping in divergent orientation, parallel orientation, and read pairs mapping to different chromosomes ("unlinked"), respectively.
 See Figure 2 of [Cridland _et al._ 2010](http://gbe.oxfordjournals.org/content/2/83.full) for a figure representing these three mapping types.

 The format of the output files is as follows: